themeteorchef/holiday-wish-list/holiday-wish-list.md

 </template>
 ```

 See!
 Easy.
 A few things to point out.
 First, notice that we're setting a `data-id` attribute on each of the list item's we're outputting.
 Why?
-Well, when we dig into the drag-and-drop stuff later, this will make it easy to handle reset the order of items in the list.
+Well, when we dig into the drag-and-drop stuff later, this will make it easy to handle resetting the order of items in the list.
 Just note it's existence for now, we'll review how it works later.
 Another thing to note is that we technically have two styles of list items: with and without a link.

 Because adding a link is optional (a wisher can add a plain item), we account for this here.
 If an item has a link, we wrap it's name in an `<a></a>` tag pointing to the passed URL.
 If not, we just return the `{{name}}` value.
 Notice that both styles have `{{order}}.` included.
 This will display the current order of the item in the list as it's stored in the database.